DYessenkul/StrongTeamTestAssignment/README.md

 - 3rd party frameworks: Alamofire, Kingfisher
 - UI look and feel good for all the screen sizes including iPads
-- Expand/collapse feature for Countries List animated, with no UI
+- Expand/collapse feature for Countries List animated, with no UI bugs
 - Images caching and reusing them from cache (Kignfisher)
 - “nice” naming
 - MVC